 In Fig.~\ref{fig: 2dscaling}(e, f) we plot the distribution of the number $N_\text{cx}$ of CNOTs in the AVQMETTS circuits as a function of system size $N$ of different 2D square lattice geometries for the TFIM and MFIM at three temperatures $\beta = 0.4, 0.8$.
 We observe a general trend that $N_\text{cx}$ grows with increasing $\beta$, which agrees with the results for 1D models shown in Fig.~\ref{fig: 1dscaling}(e,f).
 In contrast, we observe an approximate linear to superlinear transition in the system size scaling of $N_\text{cx}$ for the 2D TFIM.
 The range of system sizes is too small to make any definite statement of whether the scaling is polynomial or exponential.
 Interestingly, for the 2D MFIM, an approximate linear scaling remains, but the slope becomes larger than in 1D.
 This may be related to the large energy gap $\Delta E^{\text{(MFIM})}$ for our choice of parameters in the MFIM for which the thermal average probes mostly ground state properties.
 We note that in the next Sec.~\ref{sec: phase transistion}, we focused on simulating the TFIM close to the thermal phase transition, where several excited states contribute to the partition function.
-Finally, the large error bars in Fig.~\ref{fig: 2dscaling}(e, f), which denote the standard deviation $\sigma_{\text{cx}}$ is due to the bimodal distribution of $N_\text{cx}$ in the $Z$- and $X$-thermal steps in the AVQMETTS calculations of 2D models.
+Finally, the bimodal distribution of $N_\text{cx}$ in the $Z$- and $X$-thermal steps is also observed in the AVQMETTS calculations of 2D models.